Ernesto-B/miskar-worldbuilding/Worldbuilding/97 - DLC/Iyresa/Lore and Linked Info/Cascadea.md

 aliases:
 ---
 # Description
-- Cascadea - a floating island - is the upper city in the country of [[Coast of Iyresa|Iyresa]].
-- The city is surrounded by a magnetic field that came to be after a meteor struck the land.
-The magnetic field has benefitted the city in 2 ways: It wards off monsters, as well as allows individuals to travel up and down the island's inverse waterfalls.
--
+- Cascadea is the capital city in the [[Coast of Iyresa]] built atop a colossal floating landmass suspended 62,000 years ago for reasons lost to history.
+Known as the King of Entertainment and Luxury, it is the pinnacle of culture, commerce, and hedonism, accessible only to the world’s wealthiest, most influential merchants, adventurers, and scholars.
+Its architecture draws inspiration from East-Asian designs, with pagoda-style roofs, orange lanterns casting warm light, tatami mats, and arching wooden bridges spanning the shallow lake that covers the landmass.
+- The city is divided into five [[Drift|Drifts]], each serving a distinct purpose and collectively maintaining the harmony and functionality of Cascadea.
+Water spills over the island’s edges through five waterfalls, flows inversely back up to the lake due to a mysterious central force, and drains through a medium-sized pit in the lake’s center called the ==Heartfall==, creating an endless cycle.

 # Geographical Location and Features
 - Cascadea is a floating island.
 The only way to enter the city is from the bottom of the island and utilizing special transport methods that take advantage of waterfalls that flow upwards.